-This Week in Petroleum History, October 3 to October 9
+This Week in Petroleum History, September 30 to October 6

 “All of East Texas waited expectantly while Columbus ‘Dad’ Joiner inched his way toward oil,” noted Jack Elder in The Glory Days.
 “Thousands crowded their way to the site of Daisy Bradford No. 3, hoping to be there when and if oil gushed from the well to wash away the misery of the Great Depression.”

 Geologists were stunned when it later became apparent the well on Daisy Bradford’s farm – along with two other wells far to the north – were part of the same oil-producing formation (the Woodbine) that encompassed more than 140,000 acres.
 The “Black Giant” oilfield would produce more than five billion barrels of oil in coming decades.
 Learn more in East Texas Oilfield Discovery.

 October 3, 1980 – Oil Museum opens in East Texas

 Fifty years after the discovery of the East Texas oilfield, the East Texas Oil Museum opened in Kilgore as “a tribute to the independent oil producers and wildcatters, the men and women who dared to dream as they pursued the fruits of free enterprise.”
 Established with funding from the Hunt Oil Company, the museum at Kilgore College recreates the boom town atmosphere of the early 1930s.
 The museum’s exhibits, as well as those in community museums in Beaumont and Galveston, were featured in a 2004 American Oil & Gas Historical Society special publication, American Oil & Gas Families, East Texas Independents.
 Adjacent to the East Texas Oil Museum is another popular attraction, the Rangerette Showcase and Museum.

 October 4, 1866 – Oil Fever spreads to Allegheny River Valley